TopIvanAbramov/Simple-Client-Server-File-transfer/README.md

 + Send the file name
 + Send the file size
-+ Send the file in chunck of 512 b
++ Send the file in chunks of 512 b

 To run a server you need replace **your_server_ip** with IP of your server: localhost or Public IPv4 DNS of AWS instance